 We note that analysis would be improved by increasing the number of samples from bat houses.
 This would include increasing the sample size from each bat house, particularly as we had only 5 samples from the Lower Suwanee NWR bat house, or increasing the number of bat houses from which samples were obtained.
 The Lower Suwanee bat house is a much smaller bat house than the bat house at University of Florida at Gainesville, which has the largest occupied bat house in the world and two structures for bat houses instead of the one structure at Lower Suwanee.

 Other weaknesses of the study include the low sample size and the differences in the age of the guano among locations, possibly skewing the results.
 The two bat houses in this study are known to give away guano on a routine basis to gardeners, thereby removing the older guano.
-Although guano in cave environments are disturbed by cavers and cave scientists, caves are a more protected environment from the elements that bat houses, so the guano from caves in this study are likely older and less disturbed than the guano under the bat houses.
+Although guano in cave environments are disturbed by cavers and cave scientists, caves are a more protected environment from the elements than bat houses, so the guano from caves in this study are likely older and less disturbed than the guano under the bat houses.
 There are also no established guidelines for guano collection.
 The effect of flooding on guano piles in regards to mercury mobility is also unknown, as is bioturbation from fauna.

 Future studies should evaluate methylmercury concentrations in both fresh guano and hair from bats roosting above the guano to correlate concentrations between the bats and the bat waste.
 A more detailed study should correlate these concentrations with bat species, sex, and age.
 It would also be beneficial to know if the bacteria that convert inorganic forms of mercury to methylmercury existed in caves, as the methylmercury is the bioavailable form.
 A study of mercury mobility in guano would also be interesting, as our study found a lack of significant difference in variances among the core and surface samples, as well samples from the same core.